sgoettel/epistoMap_csv/README.md

 ## Output

 The output is an interactive HTML map with some features.
 Senders and receivers are represented by distinct markers (arrow-up for senders, arrow-down for receivers) with polyline connections between sender and receiver locations.
 You easily can change the map tiles, adjust the offset value in the `add_offset` function to control the marker separation or alter the polyline color, weight, and popup content etc.

+Feel free to write a message if you find any bugs etc; happy mapping!